-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

 — ㅤ (@zealousfangirl) February 2, 2017

-Kpop girl group TWICE came in second.
-They earned a total of 13,818,852 points, which is over 5% more than they got in the previous month.
-EXO, the next boy band to chart after BTS scored 13,605,851 points which was an almost 20% increase for them.
+K-pop girl group TWICE came in second.
+They earned a total of 13,818,852 points, which is over 5 percent more than they got in the previous month.
+EXO, the next boy band to chart after BTS, scored 13,605,851 points, which was an almost 20 percent increase for them.

-According to Soompi, the scores takes into account ratings for positive and negative feedback from he public, media interest, consumer attention and traffic.
+According to Soompi, the scores take into account ratings for positive and negative feedback from he public, media interest, consumer attention, and traffic.

-A source from The Korea Business Insitute shared their analysis on why BTS topped the chart this month.
+A source from the Korea Business Insitute shared their analysis on why BTS topped the chart this month.

 “BTS came in at first place this month as the members branch out into variety shows.
-BTS gained global popularity last year with their ‘Wings’ album entering the US Billboard 200 Charts (26th place) and the UK Charts (62nd place),” the souece said.
+BTS gained global popularity last year with their ‘Wings’ album entering the US Billboard 200 Charts (26th place) and the UK Charts (62nd place),” the source said.

 WINGS ????????#BTS #YOU_NEVER_WALK_ALONE pic.twitter.com/fRjldSSFzQ